UNESCO World Heritage Sites of Tuscany

 The UNESCO World Heritage Sites of Tuscany provide a beguiling combination of natural beauty and historic fascination.

-There are six separate listing although the first one, the Medici Villas and Gardens of Tuscany is split between 14 separate sites which include the Boboli Gardens in Florence.
+There are seven separate listing although the first one, the Medici Villas and Gardens of Tuscany is split between 14 separate sites which include the Boboli Gardens in Florence.

 Three of Tuscany's most famous towns and cities are listed for their historic centres: San Gimignano, Siena and Pienza, while the city of Pisa's listing is ascribed to its main square, the Piazza dei Miracoli with its landmark buildings of Tower, Cathedral and Baptistery.